 Desktop and Server Jump Clients

 In this use case, you have a number of Jump Clients installed on two different types of machines: servers and end-user computers.
 Company policy requires that end-users are always prompted before representatives can gain access.
 However, prompting prohibits access to servers because no end-user is there to respond to the prompt.

 Configure two session policies: one that requires prompting and one that never prompts.
 Apply the first session policy to end-user Jump Clients and the second to server Jump Clients.
-Now, when a representative Jumps to an end-user system, the user will be prompted for permission.
-When the same representative Jumps to a server, no prompting will occur.
+Now, when a representative Jumps to an end-user system, the user is prompted for permission.
+When the same representative Jumps to a server, no prompting occurs.

 These Jump Client-specific permissions override public portal permissions and representative permissions.
 Any undefined permissions fall through to be defined first by public portal permissions, then by representative permissions, and finally by the global default session policy.